Pulingome: Demographics

 As of 2011 Census, Pulingome village which spreads over an area of 28.8 km2 had total population of 10,672 which 5,237 males and 5,435 females.
 Total number of households were 2,631 in the village limits.
 Population of children in the age group 0-6 was 1,014 (9.5%) where 518 are males and 496 are females.
 Pulingome village had overall literacy of 94% where male literacy was 95.4% and female literacy was 92.8%.

 History

-The name Pulingome is believed to be originated from a huge tamarind tree (Puli) located at the riverside on the way to nearby village Palavayal.

 Pulingome was under the rule of Mushika dynasty of Ezhimala during the Sangha Age.
 Later, this became part of "Kolathunadu" under Chirakkal dynasty.
 Pulingome had a well established society and a rich culture all through its history.
 The ancient Sree Sankaranarayan temple here is believed to be set up by "Parasuram".
 The Pulingome Makham were two holy men of Islam, were buried some 1300 years ago and the remaining of a temple in the Karnataka forest near the border are examples of Pulingome’s cultural heritage.
 Later with the invasion of Tippu these regions were brought under Mysore kingdom and after Tippu’s death the region was under British rule.
 The Kamballur Kottayil Nambiar clan were the landlords of the Pulingome village and surrounding areas up until land reform in Kerala in the 1960s.